rond-authz/rond-authz.github.io/_docs/metrics.md

 # Metrics

+{%
+  include alert.html
+  type="info"
+  content="This feature is available from version v1.6.2"
+%}

 By default, Rönd exposes the Prometheus metrics in the OpenMetrics format.
 The path at which this metrics are exposed is `/-/rond/metrics`.

 Exposed metrics are: